 Mexico is at its best on the days of the fiesta, a day on which passion governs the love, hate and joy of the Mestizo and the Indio.
 There is entertainment for both young and old–the itinerant circus (first part of the movement), the market, the bull fight, the town band, and always the cantinas with their band of mariachis (Nos.
 22-28)–on the day of days: fiesta.

 The score also contains a dedication: “To Lt.
 Col. William F. Santelmann and the U.S. Marine Band”, the conductor and group that premiered the work in 1949.
-It further contains a subtitle: “A Mexican Folk Song Symphony for Concert Band”, making it perhaps the first full symphony for band written by an American-born composer.
+It further contains a subtitle: “A Mexican Folk Song Symphony for Concert Band”, making it a very early specimen of the American wind band symphony.

 I. Prelude and Aztec Dance